Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 The chaotic, the crowded, but super-fast Cinque Terre train (at Manarola station)

 First of all, there’s nothing like “THE Cinque Terre train”.
 It’s a regular rail link between Genoa and La Spezia and it’s totally chaotic.
 So, we ended up spending over two hours on the packed train.
 But as I said, it’s the fastest way...
-So, my recommendation is: travel by train in Cinque Terre.
+So, my recommendation is: to travel by train to Cinque Terre.

-We were in Cinque Terre during peak season, so you can clearly imagine the parking situation was like...
-We spent a good two hours looking for a free parking spot.
-It was infuriating and you don’t want it, believe me.
-Hence, even though it’s possible to get there by car, as I said before—take the train.
+I visited Cinque Terre during peak season, so you can imagine what the parking situation was like...
+We spent a good two hours searching for a free spot.
+It was infuriating, and trust me, you don’t want to go through that.

 And the last option to get around the villages is to hike between them.
 The Sentiero Azzuro hiking trail connects all five villages.
 However, not all of them are open all the time.
-Check out the status of trail on the official website before you go, just to be sure.
+Check out the status of the trail on the official website before you go, just to be sure.
 I put the best parts of the trail into this itinerary, check out the deets:

 See today's route on Google Maps